 There are dozens of reasons why WordPress is a top platform that’s been dominating the content management game for decades.
-Its simplicity of use, rich variety of features and easy scalability.
-These are among the main reasons why millions of websites have chosen to run their websites on WordPress.
+Its simplicity of use, wide variety of features, and easy scalability are among the main reasons millions of websites have chosen to run on WordPress.

 Facts and Figures